-Here was a twelve year old girl who was dead.
+Here was a twelve-year-old girl who was dead.

-When they reached the house, they found the house filled with the hired mourners making a bedlam with much wailing.
+When they reached the house, they heard the wailing of hired mourners.
 Jesus asked them, "What are you making all this noise for?
 The child did not die, but is only sleeping."
 This was met with scorn and ridicule.

-Jesus put everyone out except the father and the mother, and three of His disciples: Peter, James, and John.
-They entered the room where the girl was lying.
+Jesus put everyone out except the father and the mother and three of His disciples: Peter, James, and John.
+They entered the room where the girl lay.
 Jesus took the girl by the hand and said, "Maiden, arise!"
 Immediately, her spirit returned into her, and she rose up and walked around.
 Jesus then commanded them to give the girl food.